-Taj Mahal: You Don't Have To Go Home, But You've Got To Get Out Of Here (In 3 Hours)
+Taj Mahal: You Don't Have To Go Home, But You Can't Stay Here (More Than 3 Hours)

 They say love is eternal, but visitors to the Taj Mahal who want to soak in the architectural splendor built for an emperor's beloved late wife will have to keep their eye on the clock.